 Take time to explore the old cells and learn about the lives of the prisoners who were sent here, all the while you are surrounded by lush greenery and views of the Atlantic, contrasting sharply with the island’s grim past.

 Our 2024 fully escorted tour to The 3 Guianas was such a success that we are heading back in 2026.
-Read on to find out more about this incredible region.
+Read on to find out more about this incredible region and the new tour that has now been released for 2026.

 Guyana, Suriname and French Guiana: the forgotten corner of South America